Lennix/HappyAuction/readme.txt

     - status:   true if successful

 - haActionReLogin(name, password) -> status
-    Clears any disconnect errors, logs back in, and into the AH.
-Intended for use with input limit errors to recover script operation.
-You will know to use this when other script operations begin to fail such as haActionSearch.
+    If any disconnect errors exist returns to main login and attempts to log back in and back to the auction house to continue scripting as usual.
+If login fails will retry with 3 second delay.

+    Call this each iteration in your main loop.
+If other operations are suddenly failing its a sign you've been disconnected at which point haActionReLogin will take over.
+See working example in GemMiner.

     - name:     account name
     - password: account password
-    - status:   true if successful
+    - status:   true if successful login or not disconnected

 UTILITIES: